storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 The problems enumerated above can

-be reduced by drying grains daily before storage, using well constructed storage structures fumigating store against insects.
+be reduced by drying grains daily before storage, using well-constructed storage structures fumigating storage against insects.
 Rat poisons may be used to kill while solid doors and locks should be used to prevent thieves from breaking into the storage systems

 How to reduce storage losses,